JosephPB/example_module/README.md

 pip install -e .
 ```

 in the local version of the repository.
-This module includes simple functions, tests and GitHub Actions.
+This module includes simple functions, tests and GitHub Actions.o